A prehistoric treasure at Meteora

-The Cave of Theopetra, just 4 km away from Meteora is indeed a very unique archeological site, mainly because it has revealed many of our early history secrets, like the finding of the oldest known man-made structure on earth.
-This unique cave with its great location, its superb access to fresh clean water and its vantage point, it served like a magnet for those early inhabitants who could recognize from miles away such key advantages.
-So those early human settlers used it continuously for more than 130.000 years.
+The Cave of Theopetra, just 5 km away from Meteora ranks among the most important archeological prehistoric sites of Greece!
+Over the past decades, it has revealed many prehistoric findings from many different periods of our prehistory.
+Stone tools, burials, animal remains, the oldest known man-made structure, are only a few of them!
+This unique cave with its great location, its superb access to fresh clean water, and its vantage point, served as a magnet for early inhabitants who could recognize from miles away from such key advantages.
+Early prehistoric settlers used it continuously for more than 130.000 years.

-Specimens found, such as coal and human bones, prove that the cave was occupied from about 135,000 BC to 4000 BC, and that temporary use continued during the Bronze Age and historic times up to 1955.
-Even after that the cave was used occasionally to by shepherds to shelter their herds’ right up until the excavations began.
-It is the first time that cave dwelling was recorded in Thessaly during the Palaeolithic period.
-The latest cave findings published in 2012 by the lead scientist and its team responsible for the excavations, Paleoanthropologist Dr. Ekaterini (Nina) Kyparissi-Apostolika, has raised the time records of cave’s dwelling up to 135.000 BC.
+Specimens found, such as coal and human bones, prove that the cave was occupied from about 135,000 BC to 4000 BC and that temporary use continued during the Bronze Age and historic times up to 1955.
+Even after that, the cave was used occasionally by shepherds to shelter their herds right up until the excavations began.
+It is the first time that cave-dwelling was recorded in Thessaly during the Palaeolithic period.
+The latest cave findings published in 2012 by the lead scientist and her team responsible for the excavations, Paleoanthropologist Dr. Ekaterini (Nina) Kyparissi-Apostolika, has raised the time records of cave’s dwelling up to 135.000 BC.

-If visiting Meteora then Theopetra Cave is definitely a site not to be missed by anyone!
+Theopetra Cave is definitely a site nearby Meteora worth visiting, not to be missed by anyone!